IvanGonzalezRecruiter/IvanGonzalezRecruiter/README.md

 - 👋 Hi, I’m @IvanGonzalezRecruiter
-- 👀 I’m interested in recruiting IT developers and designers for remote work
+- 👀 I’m interested in development of apps  using JS, React.js, Node.js, Python, Flask and API REST. skills in IT recruitment and information technologies, hiring, psychometry and mentoring.
+I am an innovative, creative and active person who always takes projects to high quality and effectiveness standards.
+Proficient in English. linkedin.com/in/ivan-gonzalez-29643531
 - 📫 ivangonzalez@humanvirtues.site

 <!---